mobile app bar

 Jan 6, 2026; New Orleans, Louisiana, USA; Los Angeles Lakers forward/guard Luka Doncic (77) slaps hands with center Deandre Ayton (5) after a play against the New Orleans Pelicans during the second half at Smoothie King Center.

-The fact that Luka Doncic would be treated as a franchise cornerstone the moment he officially became a Los Angeles Laker last February was not a secret.
-The front office sat down with him to ask him what he needed to succeed, and one of the first things they spoke about was a reliable center.
-Funnily enough, the Lakers ultimately went for someone Doncic hadn’t shortlisted.
+It was not a secret that Luka Doncic would be treated as a franchise cornerstone the moment he officially became a Los Angeles Laker last February.
+The front office sat down with him to ask what he needed to succeed.
+And one of the first things they spoke about was a reliable center.

-With the Dallas Mavericks, Doncic had the likes of Daniel Gafford and Dereck Lively II, two players who excelled in pick-and-roll situations with the Slovenian while also setting strong screens.
-So when Rob Pelinka asked which potential teammates he had in mind, Doncic named five players who could help him in the same way Gafford and Lively did.
+With the Dallas Mavericks, Doncic had Daniel Gafford and Dereck Lively II, two players who excelled in pick-and-roll situations with the Slovenian.
+They were also capable of setting strong screens.

-Williams was traded from the Charlotte Hornets to the Lakers but failed his physical, meaning he had to pack his bags and return to North Carolina after spending barely 24 hours preparing to don the purple and gold.
+Williams was traded from the Charlotte Hornets to the Lakers, but failed his physical.
+So he had to pack his bags and return to North Carolina after spending barely 24 hours preparing to don the purple and gold.
+None of the other players mentioned were traded to the Lakers.
+Instead, in the 2025 off-season, they went for Deandre Ayton.

 Doncic and Ayton faced each other multiple times when Luka was with the Mavericks.
-He even went up against the Bahamian center, who was playing for the Suns at the time, in the 2022 playoffs, a series in which Doncic absolutely thrived.
+He even went up against the Bahamian center, who was playing for the Suns at the time, in the 2022 playoffs, a series in which Doncic absolutely dominated.
 So there may have been enough reason for him not to list Ayton as an option.

 About the author